6 Ways CELTA’s Teaching Practices Can Improve Your Lessons

 - When listening to students, don’t interrupt their flow.
 Instead, let them continue talking and rather make a note to address it at the end of the activity or class.

-Learning and teaching grammar is rarely a favourite part of language lessons for students and teachers.
+Learning and teaching grammar is rarely a favorite part of language lessons for students and teachers.
 With English especially, it’s one thing to know the rules, but it’s a different ballgame to teach them effectively and ensure that students understand and apply the rules correctly.

 Here are some ways you can make teaching grammar in your classroom less of a headache: